Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and

 Whatever the reason, a weak or dead battery will prevent you from crank starting your car.
 Unless your battery has a failed cell or another problem obstructing proper power flow, jump-starting your car will get you back on the road in no time, if you have access to another vehicle with a good battery and a good set of jumper cables.

-Before you even get started though, consult your car owner's manual to see if you need to follow specific safety precautions, preparations, or even if it is possible or safe for you to jumpstart your vehicle.
+Note: Before you get started, consult your car owner's manual to see if you need to follow specific safety precautions, preparations, or even if it is possible or safe for you to jumpstart your vehicle.

 - First, locate the battery on your vehicle.
 Look under the hood first towards the front and to the right or left-hand side of the engine compartment, behind the headlights.
 If you don't see your battery, don't panic; on some vehicles, the battery is found under a seat or even inside of the trunk.
 Still, you may find the positive and negative battery terminals in the engine compartment.
 Check your car owner's manual or the vehicle repair manual for your particular vehicle, if necessary.

 - Once you locate the battery, identify the positive and negative posts on the battery.
 The positive post is marked with a plus (+) sign.
 A red battery cable connects to it.
 The negative post is marked with a minus (-) sign, and a black cable connects to it.

-3. Turn all accessories off — radio, lights, AC — on your car and the one with the good battery.
+- Turn all accessories off—radio, lights, AC—on your car and the one with the good battery.